 In addition to these mandatory course units there are a number of optional course units available during your degree studies.
 The following is a selection of optional course units that are likely to be available.
 Please note that although the College will keep changes to a minimum, new units may be offered or existing units may be withdrawn, for example, in response to a change in staff.
 Applicants will be informed if any significant changes need to be made.

 Business Intelligence and Data Analytics

 In this module you will develop an understanding of the principles and practices of gathering information and how it can be synthesised and used in a strategic context.
 You will look at the key channels and sources that may be used to gather information, and examine how internal and external information is used in organisations.
 You will consider the 'Big Data' revolution, and the challenge that the exponential rise of external information presents to businesses as they attempt to make sense of it.
 You will learn how to identify patterns and trends for decision making, as well as modelling future activities.
-You will also become famiar with data mining tasks and techniques such as assocation rules, clustering, and classificiation, and learn to use a range of software tools.

 In this module you will develop an understanding of computer crime and its history, looking at legal measures such as computer misuse, data protection, criminal damage, software piracy, forgery, and investigative powers.
 You will examine case studies with emphasis on investigations into hacking, computer misuse and forensics, considering malware such as computer viruses, denial of service attacks and trojan horses.
 You will also gain an insight into issues that may arise in the future for example, the expansion of the internet, pornography, unsuitable material, and social engineering.